savantcare/healthbrain-deprecated/tech-architecture-choices.md

 1. Less number of queries to server.

 Dis-Advantages of architecture 2:
 1. How to run sql query over a JSON on the browser client side.
-Research https://vuex-orm.org/
+Use https://vuex-orm.org/ with https://github.com/vuex-orm/plugin-axios and https://github.com/vuex-orm/plugin-soft-delete (bring discontinued to industry standard by calling it soft delete)